peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 - How the JavaScript files modify this structure and content as a result of AJAX requests.
 - How the CSS files customize the look-and-feel of the structure and content.

-For your Q2 Project, you'll be building both a server application and a client application.
+**TIP:** It's important to remember how these techniques work because you'll be building both a server application and a client application for your Q2 Project.

 ## Bonus